 Another little tidbit of advice would be to make sure to hit up an ATM before leaving for more remote areas in case they don’t have one.
 The only places we stayed that didn’t have an ATM (that we saw) were Nghi Van and Ta Van Village, both of which are fairly small areas but were also two of our favorite places we visited.
 We stayed in Ta Van 3 nights and nearly ran out of cash.

-There were exactly three instances where folk may have resented our presence.
+That said, there were exactly three instances where folk may have resented our presence.
 One was in a very poor area of Can Tho, the kind of poor where Ali caught sight of a child doing her business into a plastic bag at one point.
-While walking down what could generously be characterized as a sidewalk, a woman scattered some fruit leavings in our path.
-May have been coincidence, may have been she didn’t like seeing us there.
-At another point in Can Tho a man seemingly scoffed at us but, you know, maybe he just had a cough.
+While walking down what could be characterized as a sidewalk, a woman scattered some fruit leavings in our path.
+May have been coincidence.
+The look she shot us seemed to imply she didn’t like seeing us there.
+At another point in Can Tho a man seemingly scoffed at us but, you know, I can’t say for sure if that was intentional.
 Finally, while in Hoi An we had some mystery fluid dumped on us from above while walking down an alley way.
-There wasn’t any screaming or jeering included and happily it wasn’t urine so I just took it as coincidence and walked on.
+There wasn’t any screaming or jeering included and happily it wasn’t urine or anything foul smelling so I just took it as coincidence and walked on.

 I’ll put it this way: we never felt scared or threatened when walking down some fairly sketchy alleys or through interesting areas.
-Back home here, I’m not sure I’d feel the same walking around similar areas.
+We didn’t experience anything worse than we’ve run into here at home.

 Do not under-estimate the power of walking away.
 One vendor offered me a wallet for 300k, I wasn’t looking for a wallet so I kept walking.
 This particular vendor ended up talking themself down to 100k before finally understanding that I really just didn’t want the wallet.
 We had this happen a few other times where as soon as you turn around something is magically $2 cheaper than they last asked.